canemdormienti/Opencore-Opencanopy-Themes/README.md

 ![This is an image](CPK/Previews-png/Previews-Config.plist/ScreenShot_2.png)

+9 - Save the Config.plist

+10 -

 In separate folders, are also included icns for use with the Flavours system (macOS versions, Recovery, Time Machine, GNU/Linux Distros, Windows versions).
-There are, too; icns to change the appearance of the USB installers.
+There are, too; icns to change the appearance of the USB installers and Backgrounds for different display resolutions.

 ![This is an image](CPK/Previews-png/Desktop-Screenshots-Examples/ScreenShot_2.png)